VIA DOLOROSA IN JERUSALEM OLD CITY

 The fourth-century Pilgrim Agria wrote:

-"They rise to the Mount of Olives to the cave where the Lord was with his apostles that day...Then go down to the Gethsemane and so the bishop follows from Gethsemane to the gate of the city and hence all the way to the cross…"
+"They rise to the Mount of Olives to the cave where the Lord was with his apostles that day...Then go down to the Gethsemane and so the bishop follows from Gethsemane to the gate of the city and hence to the cross…"

 Meaning that the way of the cross was through the mount of olives and Gethsemane (where Jesus was caught) through the Golden Gate ( entered the city when he arrived) and from there to the direct place of crucifixion.